alessandriLuca/SC-ADMINE/README.md

-## Sparsely Connected Autoencoder 4 Single Cell Rna-sEq dAta Mining
+## Sparsely Connected Autoencoder for Single Cell RNA-seq Data Mining
-The package is organised in R functions controlling the execution of docker containers embedding the Sparsely Connected Autoencoder (SCA).
+The package is organized into R functions that control the execution of docker containers that embed the Sparsely Connected Autoencoder (SCA).
+To learn more about the SCA, please refer to the following papers:
-The package also provides a version with jupyter lab interface.
-To know more about the SCA please refer to the following papers:

 - Alessandri L, Calogero RA.
 Functional-Feature-Based Data Reduction Using Sparsely Connected Autoencoders.
 Methods Mol Biol.
 2023;2584:231-240. doi 10.1007/978-1-0716-2756-3_11.
 PMID: 36495453.
 - Alessandri et al. Sparsely Connected Autoencoders: A Multi-Purpose Tool for Single Cell omics Analysis.
 Int J Mol Sci.
 2021 Nov 25;22(23):12755. doi: 10.3390/ijms222312755.
 PMID: 34884559.
 - Alessandri et al. Sparsely-connected autoencoder (SCA) for single cell RNAseq data mining.
 NPJ Syst Biol Appl.
 2021 Jan 5;7(1):1. doi:10.1038/s41540-020-00162-6.
 PMID: 33402683.

+## R Functions for SCA
-The R functions required to execute the SCA are located in RFunction folder and organised in the following folders:
+The R functions needed to perform the SCA can be found in the `RFunction` folder, which is organized into the following sub-folders:

+## 1_AE
-  - 1_AE: Run a sparsely connected autoencoder, which produces as output a cumulative sum of the modelled hidden layer, as well as the matrices of all the modelled hidden layers.
-The cumulative matrix can be used as input for clustrering algorithms as te one implemented in Seurat software.
+Runs a sparse autoencoder that produces a cumulative sum of the modeled hidden layer and the matrices of all modeled hidden layers as output.
+The cumulative matrix can be used as input for clustering algorithms such as the one implemented in the Seurat software.

+## 2_deepCL
-  - 2_deepCL: Run a sparsely connected autoencoder embedding a deepclustering algorithm.
-The output is the latent space on which clustering was performed together with a file providing the association of each cell to a cluster.
-Cluster can be than visualised on UMAP/tSne representation of the latent space.
+Runs a sparse autoencoder with a deep clustering algorithm embedded.
+The output is the latent space on which clustering was performed, along with a file indicating the cluster association for each cell.
+The clusters can be visualized on UMAP/tSne representations of the latent space.

+## 3_PB/PB_GPU
-  - 3_PB/PB_GPU: Run a sparsely connected autoencoder on the outpuut of 2_deepCL to provide a pseudo-bulk RNAseq experiment.
+Runs a sparse autoencoder on the output from 2_deepCL to produce a pseudo-bulk RNAseq experiment.

-In the folder 1_AE, 2_deepCL and 3_PB/PB_GPU are present two folders XX_CPU and XX_GPU, both folder has the same structure and function the only difference is the type of computation framework they use.
-In the previoulsy indicated folders is present an examplary folder (ExampleRFunction) providing and example how to run the SCA.
+## 4_DPV
+Runs a Dense Projection + Visualization using either the tSne or UMAP algorithm.

+For functions 1, 2, and 3, you can choose to run them on a GPU or CPU (docker and functions for both options are provided).

+The `docker` folder contains all the necessary files to build each docker from scratch.
+You can choose to build your own docker, modify it, or use the docker available on our repository (`repbioinfo/`).
+Only modify and use the folder if you want to use a different/modified docker than the one on the repository.